Economy of Kievan Rus': Crafts

-Blacksmiths used a wide range of tools and possessed a considerable number of technical metalworking techniques, producing high-quality and functionally perfect items, and in the best examples, artistically perfect ones.
+Blacksmiths used a wide range of tools and employed numerous metalworking techniques, producing high-quality functional objects, some of which also displayed a high level of artistic craftsmanship.

-Iron was the only metal mined within the borders of Kievan Rus'.
-It was used mainly for the manufacture of weapons and various tools.
-Copper and tin were brought from the Caucasus and Asia Minor.
-Lead came mainly from Bohemia.
-Church bells were cast from copper.
-Lead, and sometimes tin sheets, were used to cover church roofs.
-Copper was also used in the manufacture of kitchen and other household utensils: cauldrons, basins, candlesticks, etc., and lead was used for seals.
+Iron was the only metal mined within the territory of Kievan Rus' and was used primarily for weapons and tools.
+Copper and tin were imported from the Caucasus and Asia Minor, while lead was obtained mainly from Bohemia.
+Church bells were cast in copper, and church roofs were sometimes covered with sheets of lead or tin.
+Copper was also used to make household items such as cauldrons, basins, and candlesticks, while lead was used for seals.

-Silver was delivered from various countries: from Bohemia, across the Urals from Siberia, from the Caucasus and from Byzantium.
-Gold was obtained as a result of trade or war from the Byzantines and Polovtsians.
-Gold and silver were used for minting coins, making seals and various vessels: bowls, cups and goblets.
-Only princes and wealthy people could afford to have them.
-The church, however, was a constant buyer of gold and silver items.
-In addition to chalices and other church vessels, the clergy ordered gold and silver crosses, frames for icons and Gospels used during church services.
-Some cathedral churches had gilded domes, and sometimes certain parts of the interior walls and partitions were covered with gold and silver plates.
+Silver was imported from several regions, including Bohemia, Siberia via routes across the Urals, the Caucasus, and the Byzantine Empire.
+Gold was acquired through trade and warfare with the Byzantines and Polovtsians.
+Both metals were used for coinage, seals, and vessels such as bowls, cups, and goblets.
+Such objects were generally accessible only to princes and other wealthy members of society.
+The Church was also an important consumer of gold and silver objects.
+In addition to chalices and other liturgical vessels, clergy commissioned gold and silver crosses, as well as decorative frames for icons and Gospel books used in worship.
+Some cathedral churches had gilded domes, while parts of their interior walls and partitions were occasionally faced with gold or silver plates.

 Although metal reserves, except for iron, were scarce in Kievan Rus', the art of metallurgy reached a high level.
 In the early period, the Antes people were renowned as skilled weaponsmiths, and in the 9th and 10th centuries, their traditions were continued by the Polans.
 Smelters and smithies, casters and blacksmiths are mentioned on various occasions in many sources of that period.
 In Kiev in the 12th century, smithies occupied a special part of the city, and the city gates in this area were called Kuznetski.
 In Novgorod at the beginning of the 13th century, there were skilled casters, nail makers and craftsmen who made shields.